 It is a pleasure to be able to serve on the editorial board of the Open Veterinary Journal (OVJ).
 This journal is keeping up with the times.
-It is one of the few places that allows authors to publish quality research in an open format, free of charge.
+It allows authors to publish quality research in an open format.
 In addition, our journal has an excellent editorial staff that ensures the work published is conducted scientifically sound and ethical manner.
 We pride ourselves on the rapid turnaround of articles for publication and are able to get articles turned around quickly for publication.

 Although the OVJ began in 2011, it continues to gain traction within the scientific community.
 This is apparent by the increase in websites that index OVJ and the steady increase in our impact factor.
 Furthermore, the journal continues to receive submission from prominent authors conducting amazing research in their fields.

 I would like to thank the editorial board, the reviewers, and scientists who have provided this opportunity for me to work with such an exciting journal in its infancy.
 I look forward to watching the OVJ grow and create a bigger impact on the scientific community.